Spider-Man: Homecoming: Post-production

-In July, Feige discussed specific moments in the film, including an homage to The Amazing Spider-Man vol. 1 issue 33 (1966) where Parker is trapped underneath rubble, something Feige "wanted to see in a movie for a long, long time".
-Daley said that they added the scene to the script because of how much Feige wanted it, and explained, "We have [Parker] starting the scene with such self-doubt and helplessness, in a way that you really see the kid.
+In July, Feige discussed specific moments in the film, including an homage to The Amazing Spider-Man vol. 1 issue 33 (1966) where Peter is trapped underneath rubble, something Feige "wanted to see in a movie for a long, long time".
+Daley said that they added the scene to the script because of how much Feige wanted it, and explained, "We have [Peter] starting the scene with such self-doubt and helplessness, in a way that you really see the kid.
 You feel for him.
 He's screaming for help, because he doesn't think he can do it, and then ... he kind of realizes that that's been his biggest problem."
-Feige compared the film's final scene, where Parker accidentally reveals that he is Spider-Man to his Aunt May, to the ending of the first MCU film Iron Man (2008) when Stark reveals that he is Iron Man to the world, saying, "What does that mean for the next movie?
+Feige compared the film's final scene, where Peter accidentally reveals that he is Spider-Man to his Aunt May, to the ending of the first MCU film Iron Man (2008) when Stark reveals that he is Iron Man to the world, saying, "What does that mean for the next movie?
 I don't know, but it will force us to do something unique."
 Goldstein added that it "diminishes what is often the most trivial part of superhero worlds, which is finding your secret.
 It takes the emphasis off that [and] lets her become part of what's really his life."
-Feige also talked about the film's revelation that the Vulture is the father of Parker's love interest, feeling that if it did not work, the film would not work.
+Feige also talked about the film's revelation that the Vulture is the father of Peter's love interest, feeling that if it did not work, the film would not work.
 The team "worked backwards and forwards from that moment ...
 You had to believe that we had set it up so that you would buy it [and it] doesn't seem like something out of left field".
-Watts said the revelation scene and the following interactions between the Vulture and Parker were, "more than anything else, [what] I was looking forward to, and I got to have a lot of fun shooting that stuff".
-Goldstein said the scene after the reveal, where Vulture realizes that Parker is Spider-Man while driving him to the school dance, was the moment he was most proud of in the film, and Daley said that scene's effect on audiences was the dramatic equivalent of an audience laughing at a joke they had written.
+Watts said the revelation scene and the following interactions between the Vulture and Peter were, "more than anything else, [what] I was looking forward to, and I got to have a lot of fun shooting that stuff".
+Goldstein said the scene after the reveal, where Vulture realizes that Peter is Spider-Man while driving him to the school dance, was the moment he was most proud of in the film, and Daley said that scene's effect on audiences was the dramatic equivalent of an audience laughing at a joke they had written.
 He added that the writers were "giddy when we first came up with [that twist], because it's taking the obvious tension of meeting the father of the girl that you have a crush on, and multiplying it by 1,000, when you also realize he's the guy you've been trying to stop the whole time".